eristemena/dialogflow-fulfillment-webhook-php/docs/Context.md

 public getParameters (void)
 ```

-The parameters being passed through the context
+The parameters being passed through the context.